 "It’s not a good indicator of how the chocolate will taste, but it might give you an idea of how bitter the chocolate will be and how much sugar is in the bar," Kjartan Gíslason, chocolate maker and co-founder of Omnom Chocolate, explains.
 "Dark chocolate is usually made from two ingredients: cocoa bean and sugar.
 Semi-sweet chocolate is an old-fashioned term to describe a sweeter version of dark chocolate.
 For example, if a 70 percent dark chocolate bar has 30 percent sugar, then a semi-sweet chocolate might have 40 percent cocoa solids and anywhere up to 60 percent sugar."

-Hershey might best be known for its classic milk chocolate bar, but it also make tasty dark chocolate bars, at a price that’s quite affordable compared to the boutique brands.
+Hershey's might best be known for its classic milk chocolate bar, but it also makes tasty dark chocolate bars at a price that’s quite affordable compared with the boutique brands.
 This is a box of 36 bars, so there’s plenty to eat, share, and tuck away for later.
-While these aren’t sold as baking bars, they can be chopped to use in cookies if you’re out of chocolate chips.
-These are also great for people who don’t care for super-dark chocolate, or those who are watching their sugar intake but still crave a sweet treat—these chocolates mildly sweet and have 45 percent cacao, so they’re not as assertive as some.
+While these aren’t sold as baking bars, many customers like that they can be chopped up to use in cookies whenever they're out of chocolate chips.
+These are also great for people who don’t care for super-dark chocolate, or those who are watching their sugar intake but still crave a sweet treat—these chocolates mildly sweet and have 45 percent cacao, so they’re not as assertive as some others.
 Each bar is 1.45 ounces.

 Godiva was known as a high-end chocolate before small chocolatiers started selling their wares nationally, and the brand still has a solid following.
 These bars are unique since each break-apart square has a heart filled with chocolate ganache.
 Each bar weighs a generous 3 ounces, and there are 20 bars in this pack, so that’s nearly 5 pounds of chocolate to share or to squirrel away for later.

 If ganache isn’t your favorite, there are other fillings available in the Godiva Masterpieces bars, like milk chocolate with caramel or hazelnut.
-There are also packs of different sizes available, if 20 bars is too many.
+There are also packs of different sizes available if 20 bars is too many.
 While this is sweeter than other dark chocolates mainly due to its ganache filling, many say that the sweetness isn't overpowering.

 When you really want to savor chocolate’s terrior, you need to find a single-source chocolate, like this Nicaraguan 73 percent bar from Omnom.
 The chocolate is organic, the sugar is organic cane sugar, and the bars are made in Iceland.
 Wait, Iceland?
 While that’s not the first place you’d think of for chocolate making, Omnon has been making bean-to-bar chocolates there since 2013; many including Icelandic milk powder.